 — Hannah Arendt, The Origins of Totalitarianism

 The mental state of the masses over the past two years and more has been a cause of bemusement to many of us who have stood outside the New Normal bubble, looking in.
 It seems impossible that they can’t see, or feel, what is happening, where this is all heading.
 In many ways the population seems to be, already, in a proto-totalitarian condition: a whole society in deep denial.
 Most would dismiss the ‘Great Reset’, if they’ve even heard of it, as a ‘conspiracy theory’.
 They probably think we crazed conspiracy theorists have dreamt up Klaus Schwab from our own fevered imaginations.
-Looking at the man, I even wonder myself.
+Looking at the man, I wonder the same thing.

 Meanwhile Harari’s function is to lay it on the line for us, without much in the way of intellectual frills.
 Arendt argues that totalitarian systems never generate any original doctrine, drawing instead on what is already out there in society — and to that degree, as Catherine Austen Fitts has said, “It’s not ‘them’.
 It’s us.”
 The totalitarian movement will use what is worst in us to build its utopia, and what is worst in us is our apathy, our atomisation, our credulous fearfulness, our feelings of insignificance and helplessness, our moral cowardice and lack of compassion, and the miserable fear of death that haunts the mechanistic-materialist model.
 The rebellion must be philosophical, drawing on the deepest roots of human courage.
 Faith in an ultimate reality does confer a certain advantage in battle.
 But we can leave the argument over the human soul for another time.
-Let’s start by proving to ourselves that whether or not Free Will still exists, Free Won’t most certainly does.
+Let’s start by proving to ourselves that whether or not Free Will still exists, Free Won’t quite evidently does.

-1. “Revenge of the Nerds”?
+“Revenge of the Nerds”?
 The bitch is, as far as most of us care to see ourselves, he’s right.
 CAF has it right, too.
 The overwhelming majority of us are content to be told who & what we are, what to do and what to think.
 To defy these people is to attempt to make them see the horror of themselves.
 They’ll never let that happen.
 If that means exterminating people, they won’t blink.

 Seen this guy come up in recent months, finding him remarkable only in his depth of blandness.
 As I’m reading his words yet again I’m wondering “Why am I not at all shocked by this?”